An Independent Financial Advisor’s Perspective on the Persistent, Rumored Death of the Stock Market

 These too shall pass, only to be replaced by new sources of return-dampening concern.
 In the meantime, quietly, unexcitedly (and thus often without remark), the markets will almost certainly continue to inch upward over time.

 Consider that 40 years is probably most people’s investment horizon.
-As an exercise, I pulled some returns from various indexes, in Canadian dollars.
+So, as an exercise, this independent financial advisor pulled some returns from various indexes, in Canadian dollars.
 Since Business Week pronounced the death of equities, here’s what actually happened:

 - Inflation grew by 3.12% per year; so something that cost you a $1 in 1979 would roughly cost you $3.40 today, or more than three times as much.